yeun/open-color/README.md

 ## introduction

-Open color is a color sheme for UI design.
+Open color is a color scheme for UI design.
 You can use it for font, background, border etc. It contains a gray and 12 colors.
 All the color is perceptible by color blind (specifically deuteranopia and protanopia) person.

 * Since the colors can be adjusted in future, using Open color as main identity color is not recommended.